Antipurity/sensor-network/docs/ROADMAP.md

             - ✓ `.constructor({ channel=null, priority=0, onValues=null, onFeedback=null })`.
                 - ❌ The options object can be modified after construction.
                 - ✓ Transforms run highest-priority-first.
-                - ✓ `onValues(data: Float32Array, error: Float32Array|null, cellShape: [reward=1, user, name, data]) -> Promise<extra>`: prepares to modify data in-place, possibly async.
+                - ✓ `onValues({data: Float32Array, error: Float32Array|null, cellShape: [user, name, data], noData: Array<bool>, noFeedback: Array<bool>}) -> Promise<extra>`: prepares to modify data in-place, possibly async.
 The sum of numbers in `cellShape` always divides `data.length`.
-                - ✓ `onFeedback(feedback: Float32Array, cellShape: [reward=1, user, name, data], extra) -> Promise<void>`: modifies data's feedback.
+                - ✓ `onFeedback(feedback: Float32Array, cellShape: [user, name, data], extra) -> Promise<void>`: modifies data's feedback.
 Maybe you want privacy, or maybe not all input sources are equally easy to activate.
             - ✓ `.pause()`, `.resume()`
             - ❌ For convenience, if [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) is present, stop when the transform is no longer needed.
         - ✓ `.Handler`:
             - ✓ `.constructor({ onValues, channel=null, priority=0, noFeedback=false, dataSize=64, nameSize=64, namePartSize=16 })`.
                 - ❌ The options object can be modified after construction.
                 - ✓ `dataSize` is how many data numbers each cell can hold, `nameSize` is how many numbers the cell is identified with, split into `namePartSize`-sized blocks.
 First name then data; the first name part is used for the reward (always the first number) and the user ID, the rest are taken up be senders' string hashes and numbers.
-                - ✓ `onValues(data: Float32Array, error: Float32Array|null, cellShape: [reward=1, user, name, data], writeFeedback: bool, feedback: null|Float32Array)->Promise<void>`: receive data, and modify it in-place to send feedback (modify synchronously when the promise returns, to prevent data races).
+                - ✓ `onValues({data: Float32Array, error: Float32Array|null, cellShape: [user, name, data], noData: Array<bool>, noFeedback: Array<bool>}, writeFeedback: bool, feedback: null|Float32Array)->Promise<void>`: receive data, and modify it in-place to send feedback (modify synchronously when the promise returns, to prevent data races).
             - ✓ `.pause()`, `.resume()`
             - ✓ On each sent message, wait a bit before handling messages, to make inputs more coherent.
                 - ✓ Benchmark the coherence, as the cell-count transformed at each step.
 (Seems fully coherent.)